 This concept is central to any determination of custody by a North Carolina Family Law Judge.
-The best interests of child requires a Court to hear and consider significant amount of evidence, and that evidence must be prepared and presented by the parties, as the Court will generally not make any independent inquiries into the child’s life or the parties.
+The best interests of child requires a Court to hear and consider significant amount of evidence.
+That evidence must be prepared and presented by the parties, as the Court will generally not make any independent inquiries into the child’s life or the parties.

 In other words, it is up to you to “prove” your case and not the Judge.
-If you have an attorney, that attorney will prepare your case (with your help of course) and ensure that the evidence is presented correctly.
+If you have an attorney, that attorney will prepare your case (with your help) and ensure that the evidence is presented correctly.